idrhku/onitsha-market/_texts/boys-trust-girl-friends.md

 Comment: The above is a very bad letter.
 Where will the boy written this letter get the money to buy ail these things for Beatrice Okoye.
 The boy himself is a school boy but the girl fails to realise this.

+Here is the second letter from a girl-student to her boyfriend.
+The girl is Mabel Obiageli Uchendu.
+She writes to Boniface Odita.

+>Federal Grammar School, Lagos
+>22nd January, 1961.

+My dearest Bonny,
+POCKET MONEY

+I am badly in-need of pocket money, please send me five pounds as quickly as possible.
+Last time you promised me “heaven and earth” but no single one you did fulfil.
+You see I don’t want such a thing.
+If you could send me this £5 (five pounds), I will forgive you for the unfulfilled promise.
+I want to hear from you at the earliest time.

+Yours,
+“You know”

+Mabel Obiageli Uchendu.

+The next letter is the reply of Boniface Odita to his girlfriend, Mabel Obiageli Uchendu.
+His letter reads.

+>St. Augustine Grammar School,
+>P. O. Box 18, Ogidi,
+>E. Nigeria, 30th January, 1961.

+My dearest Mabel,

+I have received your letter dated the 22nd January, 1961, but regret to inform you that I have no money to give you.
+The sum of £5 ( five pounds) is too much and I cannot afford it.